 We model-checked the voting phase (not the tallying phase) of an election in a system configuration with 4 honest polling stations, 1 compromised polling station, 6 quorums, 1 voter, 1 candidate, and a stack depth limit (i.e., bound on number of interactions between system and environment in an execution) of 4.
 This small configuration is useful for checking the property: if an uncompromised server u_j records (in its hash table) that a voter v voted at an uncompromised server u_i , then v voted at u_i .
 The model checker found a violation of this property in 2 seconds (on a 440 MHz Sun Ultra 10), due to an error in the description of the algorithm in [5], which says, "Each server, upon receiving $\langle y_1, y_2 \rangle$ in u_i 's signed request ..., finds the access tag $\langle y_1, S \rangle$ and verifies that $h(y_2) \in S$."
 In fact, the correct (and intended by the authors) version is to regard S as an array indexed by server ID and have the server verify that $h(y_2) = S[i]$.
 Figure 5 shows the original and corrected code.
-The modelchecker checked the corrected system in 83 seconds, exploring 31,125 transitions (excluding 80,629 transitions executed during replay) and using 28 MB RAM.
-The number of distinct explored states is not easily determined, because the model-checker is state-less.
+The model-checker checked the corrected system in 83 seconds, exploring 31,125 transitions and using 28 MB RAM.